 You will gain affiliate membership of the Chartered Management Institute (CMI), a globally recognised professional body, for the duration of your degree and one additional year after graduation.
 You will then have the option to renew your affiliate membership on an annual basis, however this would be at your own expense.
 The CMI is dedicated to promoting the highest standards in management and leadership excellence.
 Membership entitles you to full access to ManagementDirect, an extensive online portal that provides invaluable careers information, course-based resources and advice on best practice.

-On successful completion of your degree, you will also be awarded a CMI Level 5 Certificate in Management and Leadership.
+On successful completion of your international business degree, you will also be awarded a CMI Level 5 Certificate in Management and Leadership.

 Every effort has been made to ensure the accuracy of this information, however our courses are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of professional bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.